 - a.
-Chronic Absence - Definition: Chronic absence is defined as students who have missed 10% or more of enrolled attendance days.
+Chronic Absence 3 - Definition: Chronic absence is defined as students who have missed 10% or more of enrolled attendance days.
 The district will report school-level point-intime and trend data on the percentage of students who are chronically absent. - ii.
-Interpretation and Use: Research shows that students experiencing chronic absenteeism are much less likely to receive high grades, graduate high school, or succeed in college.
+Interpretation and Use: Research shows that students experiencing chronic absenteeism are much less likely to receive high grades, graduate high school, or succeed in college or other post-secondary education settings.
 Student-level chronic absence data should be used to identify which students are in need of additional support and engagement from school communities.
 School-level chronic absence data should be used to identify which schools need additional district resources and supports to better meet the needs of chronically absent students. - iii.
-Standard: The district will report school-level chronic absence data along with district and state averages (where available and comparable) for context.

-b.
-One-Year Dropout Rate

-Definition: The one-year dropout rate is defined as the percentage of students in grades 9-12 who are enrolled CPS at any point in the school year but are not enrolled at the end of the school year.
+Standard: The district will report school-level chronic absence data along with district and state averages (where available and comparable) for context. - b.
+One-Year Dropout Rate 3 - Definition: The one-year dropout rate is defined as the percentage of students in grades 9-12 who are enrolled CPS at any point in the school year but are not enrolled at the end of the school year. - ii.
+Interpretation and Use: Schools' ability to engage and retain students, particularly in high schools, is critical to student success.
+Research clearly indicates that students who drop out of school are much less likely to graduate from high school or otherwise succeed.
+Higher than average dropout rates should be interpreted as a need for additional support at the student and school level. - iii.
+Standard: The district will report school-level dropout data along with district and state averages (where available and comparable) for context.